-Spring is here it’s that time of the year again to water the lawn, garden, and wash the car.
-Ask yourself did I winterize the hose bibbs last fall?
-Don’t just turn the water on and walk away from the shut-off valve thinking everything is okay.
-You want to make sure of a few things first because you don’t want to get soaked, make a mess or get a high water bill this summer.
+It’s Spring again it’s that time of the year to water the lawn, garden, and wash the car.
+Ask yourself, did I winterize the hose bibbs last fall?
+Don’t just turn the water on and walk away from the shut-off valve, thinking everything is okay.
+You want to make sure of a few things first because you don’t want to get soaked, make a mess, or get a high water bill this summer.
 Find out some helpful information on how to properly de-winterize your hose bibbs.

 When turning on your outdoor hose bibbs the first time after winter inspect the shut-off valve first.
 Then follow these steps below: